 - Medical billers and coders are valued and respected members of the healthcare team.

-- The work that they do is what keeps revenue flowing into the organization and allows clinical staff to concentrate on providing patients with attentive care.
+- Their work keeps revenue flowing into the organization and allows clinical staff to concentrate on providing patients with attentive care.

-- The job offers tremendous flexibility in terms of work environment, including the ability to work from home.
+- The job offers tremendous flexibility in terms of work environment, including the ability to work from home as an online medical billing or coding professional.

 - As the population continues to age there are more and more people in need of healthcare, and many of those already working in the field are beginning to retire, so there are plenty of opportunities and job stability.